Ethical Web Scraping: Best Practices for 2026

-Facts themselves cannot be copyrighted, but the creative arrangement and presentation of data can be.
+Facts themselves cannot be copyrighted, but the creative arrangement and presentation of data can.
 Key principles:

 - Public Domain: Government data and facts are generally safe to scrape